esteban-andrade/AutonomousFireDataCollect/Interaction/README.md

 Add the path to the filed to the generated executable  `integration` to the new option and add a valid name.

 Once the system reboots the application will start automatically.

+## Extra components
+Similarly under PythonSerial it is possible to user seral pythons scripts to acquire pure sensor data from the teensy and save them to CSV files.